-Coles has an outsourced Internal Audit function overseen by internal management, which is responsible for independent assurance over Coles' governance, risk management and internal control processes.
+Coles has an Internal Audit function that is led and overseen by internal management and supported an independent third party.
+The function is responsible for independent assurance over Coles' governance, risk management and internal control processes.
 Under the Coles Risk Management Framework, Internal Audit is responsible for: